smeredith/smeredith.github.io/_drafts/replace-onenote-with-just-a-bunch-of-files.md

 This includes images that are printouts of PDF.
 That's a win for OneNote, but this is not a very common scenario for me.
 To search for a PDF in my repo that contains some given text, I need to use an external tool.
-My file manager (Nemo) will do it fine.
+My file manager (Nemo) does it fine.
+Or use grep.

 ## Text Formatting